mhardisty/Cat_Picture_Generator/README.md

 I was a bit short on training time so the results aren't stellar for the generated images.
 However, the cat_standard_autoencoder code performed very well.
 With some tuning and additional training time, it may be possible to get better results for the generated images.

+I will clean up the code and put more comments in by midnight of 4/20/2017.

 # Data Credit
 The data for this project came from a Kaggle competition.
 Link is here: https://www.kaggle.com/c/dogs-vs-cats